-Smithsonian Olmec Legacy Between 1939 and 1946, the Smithsonian Institution and the National Geographic Society co-sponsored eight expeditions to Mexico to explore archaeological sites in Veracruz, Tabasco and Campeche This website tells the story of these and other archaeological expeditions.
-It also provides an overview of the Department of Anthropology's Olmec archaeological collections, and the related manuscript and photographic material which is housed in the National Anthropological Archives and the Smithsonian Institution Archives.
+Smithsonian Olmec Legacy Between 1939 and 1946, the Smithsonian Institution and the National Geographic Society co-sponsored eight expeditions to Mexico to explore archaeological sites in Veracruz, Tabasco and Campeche.
+This website tells the story of these and other archaeological expeditions, along with an overview of the Museum's Olmec collections, and related manuscript and photographic material.

-Textiles of the North American Southwest Explores the weaving traditions of the American Indianand Hispanic residents of the North American Southwest, one of the most important centers of handwoven textile production in the world.
+Textiles of the North American Southwest Explores the weaving traditions of the American Indian and Hispanic residents of the North American Southwest.
 Over the past 2000 years, weavers in this region have created a wide variety of textiles that express, in both design and technique, the changing circumstances of their lives and the extensive flow of ideas across cultural frontiers.
-The weavings presented here, drawn from the extensive textile collections of the Smithsonian Institution, testify to the skill and creativity of these weavers and to the dynamism of their weaving traditions.

 Written in Stone: Inscriptions from the National Museum of Saudi Arabia In the Kingdom of Saudi Arabia, inscriptions were etched, engraved, pecked, or even sometimes carved in bas-relief on stones or on the rock-faces of cliffs and hills.
 This website features 54 museum objects which bear examples of ancient epigraphy.